-Kau Pe flowers are first sun dried before being distilled with steam water under atmospheric pressure without additive or chemical treatment.
-The floral water obtained will be purified by sterilizing filtration and stabilized by the addition of a preservative (Potassium sorbate).
+Kau Pe flowers are first sundried before being distilled by steam water under atmospheric pressure, without any additive or chemical treatment.
+The resulting floral water is then purified by sterilizing filtration and finally stabilized by addition of a preservative.

 Part of the plant used